 There is currently no straightforward way to create unified front ends that integrate content and data.
 Here are some of the possible options:

-- You start to develop a CMS (backend) in the DMS.
-This is far from ideal, as CMSs are good at what they do - they already have a rich admin UI and a good structure.
+- You start to develop a CMS (back end) in the DMS.
+This is far from ideal, as CMSs are good at what they do, given their rich admin UI and good structure.

 - You put the DMS in front of the CMS (i.e. replicate content into the DMS).
 This would mean having to replicate content into the DMS and you have to develop theming in the DMS for content.

-- Or, you do side by side.
+- Or, you take the side-by-side option.
 This would mean having to maintain two themes and have a bifurcated user experience (and you may have to replicate things like user accounts).